celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

 ## `celocli account:register`

 Register an account on-chain.
-This allows you to lock Gold, which is a pre-requisite for registering a Validator or Group, participating in Validator elections and on-chain Governance, and earning epoch rewards.
+This allows you to lock CELO, which is a pre-requisite for registering a Validator or Group, participating in Validator elections and on-chain Governance, and earning epoch rewards.

 ```
 Register an account on-chain.
-This allows you to lock Gold, which is a pre-requisite for registering a Validator or Group, participating in Validator elections and on-chain Governance, and earning epoch rewards.
+This allows you to lock CELO, which is a pre-requisite for registering a Validator or Group, participating in Validator elections and on-chain Governance, and earning epoch rewards.

 USAGE
   $ celocli account:register